openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

 handle high workloads without a loss in quality.
 This is important in any cloud native application architecture due to the variable nature of cloud environments and unpredictable nature of client and end users.

+You have completed this lab, pat yourself on the back and reflect on the experience today and how you can use these techniques and tools in your own projects!